10 Key Apps For Startups (2026)

 Possibly the simplest of the bunch — and one that you can use for free — is Trello.

-This lets you organize your projects using a ‘card’ based to-do list system that is easy to understand.
+The tool lets you organize your projects using a ‘card’ based to-do list system that is easy to understand.
 You can invite people from both within your own organization and outside it to projects.

 9. AI content creation tools